odin-lang/Odin/README.md

 # The Odin Programming Language

-Odin is a general-purpose programming language with distinct typing, built for high performance, modern systems, and built-in data-oriented data types.
-The Odin Programming Language, the C alternative for the joy of programming.
+Odin is a general-purpose programming language with distinct typing, designed for high performance and modern systems.
+It comes with built-in data-oriented data types, making it a great alternative to C for the joy of programming.

 Website: [https://odin-lang.org/](https://odin-lang.org/)